samhld/influx_inspect_utility/README.md

 The `influx_inspect` utility is a fantastic tool for ad hoc looks into the file storage behavior of InfluxDB.
 However, it only provides a look at a single state.
 There is also a need to compare the state you're seeing now to a state it was in prior to now...and a state in the future.
 Enter time series data!

-By running the utility and recording results to a time series database, you can now analyze the changes in this file system behavior over time.
-This is important for monitoring the existence of anomalous performance degredation.
+By running the utility and recording results to a time series database, you can now analyze the changes in TSM file system behavior over time.
+This is important for monitoring and catching anomalous storage performance degredation.

 ## How it works